 If this is out of your comfort zone, create a plan

-Public speaking—including in front of a small group of peers—can be anxiety-inducing.
+Public speaking—even in front of a small group of peers—can be anxiety-inducing.
 When you begin, make sure to practice what you want to say, perhaps for a friend or trusted coworker, to get feedback.
 It’s normal to be nervous the first time you speak in front of an intimidating group or have to cold-call customers.
 Don’t ignore the feeling, identify it.
 Is it terrifying, thrilling, nauseating?
 Working through your valid feelings—not ignoring them—can allow you to overcome them.
 Remember, everyone stumbles.
 It’s not the end of the world.
 The key is to be resilient, continue to improve and keep speaking up.

 Focus on small wins first